Manchester United 3–5 West Bromwich Albion (1978): Legacy

+The game was televised with extended highlights on Granada Television with commentary by Gerald Sinstadt.
+The game was also televised live in Sweden on Sveriges Television's regular English football programme Tipsextra on 30 December 1978 and is regarded as the most classic game of the programme and one of the best games ever seen on television.

+In 2013, Scott Murray in The Guardian also called it "one of the greatest top-flight games of all time."
+In Match of the Day: 50 Years of Football (2014), Nick Constable described it as one of the greatest games ever, saying "Cunningham on the ball was the enduring memory of the game – shrugging off pathetic racist boos with a performance that oozed class, grace and pace.
+If ever a winger was art in human form, it was Cunningham that night."

-Len Cantello's volleyed goal was voted Goal of the Season for 1978–79 on ATV's Star Soccer show.
+Len Cantello's goal was voted Goal of the Season for 1978–79 on ATV's Star Soccer show.

 In May 2013, former players (Tony Brown, John Wile, Cyrille Regis, Brendan Batson and manager Ron Atkinson from West Bromwich Albion; Gordon McQueen and Martin Buchan from Manchester United) reunited at The Hawthorns (West Brom's home ground) to commemorate the famous match, as part of the Celebration Statue 1979, culminating on 15 July 2014 with the unveiling of a sculpture of Albion's iconic trio Cyrille Regis, Laurie Cunningham and Brendon Batson.
 Batson described the 5–3 win as "a seminal game [for black players] in many respects because of how well we played."

 In The Guardian in 2013, Scott Murray described the game as the "signature performance" of Cunningham and of that great West Brom team.

-Nick Constable, in Match of the Day: 50 Years of Football (2014), described it as one of the greatest games ever, saying "Cunningham on the ball was the enduring memory of the game – shrugging off pathetic racist boos with a performance that oozed class, grace and pace.
-If ever a winger was art in human form, it was Cunningham that night."